Plant & Garden Highlights

 Dedicated in 2002, the garden features terraced planting beds and a diverse selection of sun-loving shrubs and vines for multi-season interest.

-With nearly 200 different kinds of lilacs, the collection provides a season of bloom spanning six weeks each spring.
+With over 165 different kinds of lilacs, the collection provides a season of bloom spanning six weeks each spring.

 With diverse and numerous holdings of wild-collected maples, the Arnold Arboretum participates as a maple collection site for the North American Plant Collections Consortium.